Skip to content

 LevelLocationScope

-Global instructions~/.claude/CLAUDE.mdAll projects
+Global instructions~/.claude/CLAUDE.md, ~/.codex/AGENTS.mdAll projects

-Project instructions./CLAUDE.md (repo root)This project only
+Project instructionsAGENTS.md or CLAUDE.md (repo root)This project only

 Both are read at session start.
 Project-level instructions can override or extend global ones.